What is a Georgian Conservatory?

 An original Georgian would be decorative, with features such as large cornices and curved glazing bars.

-To see the price of a conservatory installed our huge cost guide is here.
+To see the price of a conservatory fully fitted our huge cost guide is here.

 The conservatories have a 3 or 4 sided sloping roof and often feature dwarf walls – a shorter wall around the base of the conservatory with windows on the top.